andrealommen/PHY309/lectures/potentialformulation.md

 the complexity of calculating A.  I'm not gonna write down the equation for A.
 It's Griffiths 10.11.

-(I'm trying to figure out how we know the Coulomb gauge meets our criteria:
+(It's not obvious that the Coulomb gauge meets our criteria:
-``To A we can the gradient of any scalar $$\lambda$$ as long as we subtract the time-derivative of that same scalar from $$V$$.''
-That's not obvious to me.
-If you figure it out let me know!)
+"To A we can the gradient of any scalar $$\lambda$$ as long as we subtract the time-derivative of that same scalar from $$V$$.''
+There's a note about that at the bottom of this lecture.
+What's important is that the gauge criterion $$\nabla\cdot \vec{A}=0$$ sets a relationship between A and V.)

 ### The Lorenz gauge